 It is important to be aware of potential costs in making an application for a Planning Permit.
 There are statutory fees for lodging an application, Council fees for public notice and fees if the application goes to VCAT.
-Information about fees is available on Council websites.
-There may also be fees if you need to engage an architect, a planning consultant to help you get a Planning Permit or an acoustic consultant if there are potential noise issues.
-In some instances, you may need to engage other specialist consultants too.
+Information about fees is available on your Council websites.
+There may also be fees if you need to engage an architect, a planning consultant to help you get a Planning Permit or get a traffic and car parking study if parking is an issue.